NCI-CGR/TriosCompass_v2/Process_107_new_Chernobyl_data.md

 ```

 + run_it_cgrv2.sh
-  + :bookmark: Users may need change TMPDIR setting accordingly.
-  + The profile workflow/profiles/biowulf is used in this example, which is tailored for the HPC system *biowulf* at NIH.
+  + :bookmark: The slurm profile workflow/profiles/biowulf is used in this example, which is tailored for the HPC system *biowulf* at NIH.
 ```bash
 #!/bin/bash
 #SBATCH --time=200:00:00